 2 cups filtered water, veggie broth, or bone broth

-2 tablespoons chopped fresh cilantro (omit if you don’t care for cilantro)
+(optional) 2 tablespoons chopped fresh cilantro

-Optional, 1 chopped jalapeño, for heat only
+(optional) 1 chopped jalapeño, for heat only

 2 1/2 teaspoons sea salt, more or less to taste